Bitcoin Spam Email—Get Rid of It for Good With the Help of DoNotPay

 - Clicking on the Spam option in the toolbar

-If you’re not using the ESPs listed, you’ll benefit from learning how to block emails on AOL and the Mac Mail too—and, of course, you’ll want to block that annoying spam on your Android or iPhone as well.
+If you’re not using the ESPs listed, you’ll benefit from learning and too—and, of course, you’ll want to block that annoying spam on your Android or as well.

 Going to the Authorities With the Bitcoin Spam Emails